Study.com Cost: What Parents Should Know in 2026

 Exploring alternatives?

-What is Study.com and How Does it Work?
+What Is Study.com and How Does It Work?

 Study.com is an educational platform that offers online classes on different subjects for K-12 and college students.
 Basically, it works as a learning supplement for families who have decided to homeschool their kids.
-Although it cannot substitute an accredited school or college, it does allow students to earn college credits they can transfer when enrolling in a traditional college.
+Although it cannot substitute an accredited school or college, it does allow students to earn college credits that they can transfer when enrolling in a traditional college.

 How Does Study.com Teach Kids?